MedAmin1400/MedAmin1400/README.md

 # Hi there, I'm Mohamed Amin 👋

 ### 🎓 Software Engineering Student & Aspiring Full-Stack Developer
-I am a passionate builder of digital solutions, currently bridging the gap between hardware (Arduino) and scalable software architectures.
+I am a passionate builder of digital solutions.
 I thrive on learning new frameworks and optimizing the developer experience.

 ---